shittu33/Responsive-FacebookClone/README.md

   - ExtraLargeSize: (1258 px)

 The app handles responsiveness for  all its Components with 2 Main Components: **FacebookAppBar** and **FacebookBody**
+#### Responsive FacebookAppBar
-#### Responsive FacebookAppBarThe App used a Custom widget named ResponsiveAppBar whose view depends on the current Screen Size:
+The App used a Custom widget named ResponsiveAppBar whose view depends on the current Screen Size:
 - MobileScreenWidth: when the screen is so small (like MobileScreen) it displays two level AppBar at the top of the App
 - WebSize: when the app is viewed from Desktop browser it displays one Level AppBar at the top of the App, when the screen is Very Large it display all the tabs,fullSearchBar and buttons on the AppBar, then as the screen grew smaller, some of the buttons,fullSearchBar and Tab get Smaller and eventually disappears